bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The purpose of types is to ease reasoning, aid formal correctness checking and allow to derive the optimal machine representation based on the qualities of a type.
-The additional concepts of shapes and aspects allow to encode more static knowledge within types.
+Through type polyvalence and shapes more such properties can be encoded within types.

 In some sense types _carry_ static properties of values.
 A value that has been proven to conform to the qualities of a certain type can be treated as a value of that type.
-But type conversion is only allowed between values of related types that are structurally compatible.
+Yet, type conversion is only allowed between values of related types that are structurally compatible.
 This is to say that the static knowledge about the value may not conflict with the target type.
 It follows that a _universal_ top type does not and cannot exist as it would